 When entering agreements involving the expenditure or disbursements of federal grant funds, the District shall determine whether the recipient of such federal funds is a "contractor" or "sub-recipient", as those terms are defined in 2 CFR §200.23 and §200.93, respectively.
 See also guidance at 2 CFR §200.330.
 "Subrecipient and contractor determinations".
 Generally, "sub-recipients" are instrumental in implementing the applicable work program whereas a "contractor" provides goods and services for the District's own use.
-Contractors will be subject to the District's procurement and purchasing policies (e.g., DAF-3 relative to federal grant funds, DJE relative to bidding requirements for non-federal money projects, etc.).Sub-recipients are subject to this Policy.
+Contractors will be subject to the District's procurement and purchasing policies (e.g., DJE relative to bidding requirements for non-federal money projects, etc.).

+Sub-recipients are subject to this Policy.